John Madden: Advertising and cameos

-Madden appeared in a variety of radio and television commercials including Ace Hardware, Outback Steakhouse (the corporate sponsor of the Madden Cruiser), Verizon Wireless, Rent-A-Center, Miller Lite, Toyota, Sirius Satellite Radio, and "Tough Actin" Tinactin.
+Madden appeared in a variety of radio and television commercials including Outback Steakhouse (the corporate sponsor of the Madden Cruiser), Verizon Wireless, Rent-A-Center, Miller Lite, Toyota, Sirius Satellite Radio, and "Tough Actin" Tinactin.
 In particular, the Miller beer advertisements cemented Madden's image in the public eye as a bumbling but lovable personality.

+From 1987 to 2010, Madden was the spokesperson for Ace Hardware store.
+Madden would make appearances at several grand openings of local Ace Hardware stores all over the nation.
+His longtime broadcast partner Pat Summerall was spokesperson for Ace's competitor True Value.

 Madden appeared in a 1999 episode of The Simpsons, "Sunday, Cruddy Sunday".
 In 1982, Madden hosted an episode of NBC's Saturday Night Live with musical guest Jennifer Holliday.
 In 2001, Madden was featured in U2's music video for the song "Stuck in a Moment You Can't Get Out Of".
 In 1972, he appeared in the video for Paul Simon's single "Me and Julio Down by the Schoolyard", in which he attempts to teach football fundamentals to a group of kids playing a pickup game.

 To minimize travel to studios, Madden built Goal Line Productions in Pleasanton, California.